csswizardry/csswizardry.github.com/_posts/2017-11-21-the-fallacies-of-distributed-computing-applied-to-front-end-performance.md

 a week.
 We know from first-hand experience that the network can be unreliable, yet we always build with the assumption that it will be present and correct.
-With this frame of mind, we’ll struggle to deliver anything at all if our assumptions are challenged—we’re likely to fail entirely.
+With this frame of mind, we’ll struggle to deliver anything at all if our assumptions are challenged — we’re likely to fail entirely.

 The adage goes, the best request is the one that’s never made.
 Although it’s not always going to be possible, if we can avoid the network altogether, then that’s